Stylback/home-server/README.md

 After confirming hardware stability I installed [Ubuntu Server 22.04 LTS](https://ubuntu.com/download/server) using a bootable USB-drive created beforehand.
 It was a pain-free process thanks to extensive [documentation](https://ubuntu.com/server/docs).

-I assigned the 250GB drive as the boot drive, consuming about half of its available storage.
+I assigned the 250GB drive as boot drive, consuming about half of its available storage.
 The rest was partitioned and mounted to `/home` for any application or service that needs to store information there.
 As the 2TB drive is going to be used as the primary storage unit it was partioned and mounted at `/srv`.

 ## Setting up SSH